workJoi/wp2jekyll-cloudcannon/_posts/blog-uk/2015-10-06-crossfit-phenomenon-goes-global-with-broadcast-technology.md

 ---
 layout: post
-title: CrossFit Phenomenon Goes Global with Broadcast Technology
+title: "CrossFit Phenomenon Goes Global with Broadcast Technology"
 date: 2015-10-06 00:00
 author: jjohnston
+permalink: /blog-uk/2015/10/06/crossfit-phenomenon-goes-global-with-broadcast-technology/
 comments: true
-categories: [Broadcast - Web, CrossFit, Customer Stories, Gregg Glassman, Live Production, NewTek Developer Network, Popular Stories, StubHub center, TalkShow, TalkShow, Teradek cube encoder, TriCaster, Zixi Broadcaster]
+categories: [Broadcast - Web, Customer Stories, Live Production, NewTek Developer Network, Popular Stories, TalkShow, TriCaster]
+tags: [CrossFit, Gregg Glassman, StubHub center, TalkShow, Teradek cube encoder, Zixi Broadcaster]
 ---
 Physical fitness is the heart and soul of CrossFit.
 Developed and introduced in the early 2000s by Gregg Glassman, CrossFit’s goal is to inspire participants to take a broad, general, and inclusive approach to getting in shape.
 To achieve that, workouts incorporate constantly varied functional movements performed at relatively high intensity.